Jordan Frampton: Career

 Frampton continued to ride for Somerset in the Premier League in 2008, and was also signed by his home town club, the Poole Pirates, as their number eight rider to cover for injured riders.
 He has also rode in Poland in 2008 for Kolejarz Rawicz.
 He helped Somerset win the Knockout Cup during 2008.

 Frampton moved to the Newport Wasps in 2009 and doubled-up for Elite League team Coventry Bees.
 On 1 May 2009, it was announced he had signed a full contract with Coventry, to become a member of their asset base.

-Jordan then retired from speedway in the early stages of the 2012 season.
+Frampton then retired from speedway in the early stages of the 2012 season.